Keita Nakamura: UFC return

 Nakamura returned to the UFC in September 2015.
 He faced Li Jingliang on September 27, 2015 at UFC Fight Night 75.
 After being bloodied by his opponent over two rounds, Nakamura rallied back to win the fight via submission in the third round.
 The win also earned Nakamura his first Performance of the Night bonus award.

 Nakamura faced Tom Breese on February 27, 2016 at UFC Fight Night 84.
 He lost the fight via unanimous decision.

 Nakamura faced Kyle Noke on July 13, 2016 at UFC Fight Night 91.
 He won the fight via submission in final seconds of the second round.

 Nakamura next faced Elizeu Zaleski dos Santos on October 1, 2016 at UFC Fight Night 96.
 He lost the fight via unanimous decision.

 Nakamura faced Alex Morono at UFC Fight Night: Saint Preux vs. Okami on September 23, 2017.
 He won the fight by split decision (29-28, 28–29, 29-28).

 Nakamura faced Tony Martin on April 21, 2018 at UFC Fight Night 128.
 He lost the fight by unanimous decision.

 Nakamura faced Salim Touahri on December 2, 2018 at UFC Fight Night 142.
 He won the fight via split decision.

 Nakamura faced Sultan Aliev on April 20, 2019 at UFC Fight Night 149.
 He lost the fight via unanimous decision.

 In September 2019, it was reported that Nakamura was released by UFC.

 Post-UFC career

 After the release from the UFC, Nakamura signed with RIZIN.
 After winning his promotional debut via TKO, he next faced Lorenz Larkin at Bellator & RIZIN: Japan on December 29, 2019.
 He lost the fight by unanimous decision.

+On April 1, 2023 at Rizin 41 – Osaka, Nakamura defeated Kiichi Kunimoto via second round TKO stoppage after dropping Kunimoto and finishing him with a soccer kick.

+Nakamura fought Roberto Satoshi de Souza in a non-title bout in the main event of RIZIN Landmark 9 on March 23, 2024.
+He lost the fight by corner stoppage in the first round after getting dropped by head kick.